tfmalt/power-meter-monitor/README.md

 ## Power Meter Monitor

-This is a hobby project consisting of an Arduino Uno reading the flashing led from my power meter to monitor my power meter consumption.
-The backend has also been rewritten in node.js to run on a raspberry pi.
+This is a hobby project using an Arduino Uno or RaspberryPi, reading the flashing led on my power meter with a photo resistor to monitor my electricity usage.
 Code for both arduino and raspberry pi is available in the repository.

-A daemon written in node.js reads data from the arduino, or raspberry pi, over the serial connection and stores the data in a Redis database.
-Currently the redis instance connected to the daemon is configured as master and syncronises with a redis slave in AWS EC2 as data backend to the REST API backend feeding the dashboard apps with data.
+A daemon running on the raspberry pi stores the data in a Redis database.
+The Redis database is then used as the data backend to the REST API feeding the dashboard apps with data.

 * See: [power-meter-ionic](https://github.com/tfmalt/power-meter-ionic) for information about the ionic mobile app dashboard.
 * See: [power-meter-api](https://github.com/tfmalt/power-meter-api) For the
 restful web service API that provides access to the datasets for this app and others.